shawnparslow/Pack108/Committee/2022-10-Meeting/readme.md

 * Movie Party at Fellowship hall
   * Shawn has everything to run this event
+  * Pick a Sat where fellowship hall is available

 ## Actions
 * Shawn - Make sure FUMC has us booked for 10/27